lus/dgc/README.md

             // ...
         },

+        // We can define middlewares in here, but in this example we will use the provided method (later)
+        Middlewares: []dgc.Middleware{
+            // ...
+        },

         // The ping handler will be executed if the message only contains the bot's mention (no arguments)
         PingHandler: func(ctx *dgc.Ctx) {
             _, err := ctx.Session.ChannelMessageSend(ctx.Event.ChannelID, "Pong!")